backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/Other Databases.md

 - All the snapshots are *stored* in **S3**.
 - You can configure Amazon Redshift to *automatically copy snapshots* (automated or manual) of a cluster *to another AWS Region*.
 	- For this to work *automated snapshots must be enabled*.
-	- Enable Cross-Region Snapshots Copy in your Amazon Redshift Cluster.
+	- Enable **Cross-Region Snapshots Copy in your Amazon Redshift Cluster**.

 #### Redshift Spectrum